Julie Dawn

-Julie Dawn (originally Juliana Rosalba Maria Theresa Mostosi; 2 August 1920 – 18 May 2000) was an English singer, singing with leading dance bands in the 1940s and 1950s, and making recordings and radio broadcasts.
+Rosalba Juliana Maria Theresa Blake (2 August 1920 – 18 May 2000), better known by her professional name Julie Dawn, was an English singer, singing with leading dance bands in the 1940s and 1950s, and making recordings and radio broadcasts.
 In later years she presented radio programmes.

 Life

-She was born in England in 1920.
+She was born in London, England in 1920.
 Her parents were Italian immigrants; her father was the head waiter at the Savoy Hotel in London.
 From age 13 to 15 she took a piano and music course at the Guildhall School of Music.
 In 1939, after singing at a party given by the Quaglino brothers, she was engaged by them to sing at their restaurant.
 She changed her name on the advice of the showbusiness journalist Collie Knox, and in late 1939 as Julie Dawn she made her first radio broadcast.

 After Italy entered the Second World War, her parents were interned until 1945.
-Julie Dawn joined Harry Roy's band in 1940 and toured with them; he left them in 1941 and joined the Eric Winstone Quartet.
+Dawn joined Harry Roy's band in 1940 and toured with them; he left them in 1941 and joined the Eric Winstone Quartet.
 She made recordings with him after he formed a band, and also with Harry Leader and Billy Thorburn.